 |Awarding Institution:||Bishop Grosseteste University|

-You will need to have obtained, or be predicted to obtain, normally an undergraduate honours degree with a minimum of lower second class honours (or equivalent).
+You will need to have obtained, or be predicted to obtain, normally an undergraduate honours degree in a Humanities or Social Sciences subject (or equivalent).

 In addition, all students will need to pay £57.20 for an Enhanced Disclosure from the Disclosure Barring Service.
 A successful Enhanced Disclosure is required before commencing the course.